 Physical Properties of Milk

-The freezing point is used to determine if added water is present
+The fMilk reezing point is used to determine if added water is present in the milk

 The freezing point of milk is usually in the range of -0.512° to -0.550° C with an average of about -0.522° C. Correct interpretation of the freezing point of milk requires an understanding of the factors affecting the freezing point depression.
 A cryoscope is used to freeze a given volume of milk which results in a very accurate and rapid evaluation result

-Freezing point variations occur naturally and depend on the stage of lactation, health, breed and nutrition / feed of the cow
+Freezing point variations occur in Milk naturally and depend on the stage of lactation, health, breed and nutrition / feed of the cow.

 Typical Milk specification